 - Life skills

 For children with ASD, it can be difficult to connect with others.
 People with autism might have difficulty picking up on nonverbal cues or forming friendships.
-During targeted intervention programs, children play with others and practice activities like imitation, taking turns, and sharing emotions with others through nonverbal cues like facial expressions.
+During targeted intervention programs, children play with others and practice activities like imitation, taking turns, and sharing emotions with others through nonverbal autism cues like facial expressions.
 This can help them build up confidence in social situations.

 Communication and language skills can also be learned during a targeted intervention program.
 These might include learning how to use hand gestures to indicate what a child wants, how to follow directions, and how to interpret cues from others.